Fill your College Details

 Guided media such as twisted pair cables and coaxial cables are widely used in LANs to connect computers and devices in a specific geographic area.

-Telecom networks rely heavily on guided transmission media, particularly fiber optics, to transmit large volumes of data over long distances with minimal interference.
+The telecom networks are extremely dependent on the guided transmission media, especially on the fiber optics, to be able to transmit a very large volume of data over a long distance with only a very slight interference.

 Advantages of Guided Transmission Media in Computer Networks